scales-okn/Research-Materials/2020_improve_data_access_to_make_justice_systems_more_just/README.md

 # Overview

-## Raw data collection and availability
+## Raw data collection

-we queried the pacer cm/ecf system for all cases filed between jan.
-1st to december 31st in 2016. we then downloaded the dockets for all cases with a “cv” or “cr” designation that were the main case filing directly from pacer cm/ecf that were not already contained in the free law project’s recap database.
+We queried the Pacer CM/ECF system for all cases filed between Jan.
+1st to December 31st in 2016.
+We then downloaded the dockets for all cases with a “cv” or “cr” designation that were the main case filing directly from pacer cm/ecf that were not already contained in the free law project’s recap database.

-as of june 1st, 2020 the raw data is currently being prepared for public usage and distribution through the scales open knowledge network. that preparation entails ensuring protections for individual privacy and sensitive personal information that is contained in the raw data itself. updates on availability will be given both here and on the [scales okn](http://www.scales-okn.org) website.

 ## Exploitation of case assignment as a RCT